Weilheim in Oberbayern: 19th and 20th century

 The Franciscan monastery in Weilheim was abolished as a result of the secularisation in 1802.
 120 houses burnt down and two people were killed in a severe fire disaster in the Oberen Stadt (lit.: upper town) on 3 May 1810.
 The former Franciscan monastery burnt down in 1825, after which a Heiliggeistspital was built and a hospital on today's Münchner Straße in 1826.
 On 1 October 1869, the first daily newspaper was published, the "Weilheimer Tagblatt".
 Between 1872 and 1874, three city gates were demolished, the Obere Tor in 1872, the Schmied Gate in 1873, and the Pöltner Gate in 1874.
 24 people were killed and the train station was destroyed by an air raid in the Second World War on 19 April 1945.

+Economy

+Weilheim has low unemployment thanks to several medium-sized companies headquartered there.
+Among them is Bremicker Verkehrstechnik, a major manufacturer of traffic signs.
+WTW Wissenschaftlich-Technische Werkstätten GmbH is also based in Weilheim and is a global manufacturer of water analysis products.
+The company now belongs to Xylem Inc..
+Zarges is a light-metal engineering company that specializes in manufacturing aluminum products for access technology (ladders and scaffolding), logistics, and custom packaging.
+While Zarges was founded in Stuttgart in 1933, the company relocated to Weilheim in 1939.
+The Dachsbräu, founded 1879, is Weilheim's last brewery.

+In Lichtenau, 3.5 km southwest of the Raisting Earth Station, lies the Weilheim satellite ground station of the German Aerospace Center.

 Sport

 The aeroclub Weilheim-Peißenberg flying at Paterzell airfield is rather successful in glider aerobatics: 2006 German National Champion Markus Feyerabend and Hans-Georg Resch are members of the German national glider aerobatics team.